Reading time: Less than one minute

 But it turns out that romance novelists can answer it.
 The most successful ones write 2,500 words per hour.

-I learned this from an Aug.
-4/17 story in Quartz, a digital news outlet for business people.
-Headlined, “Professional romance novelists can write 3,000 words a day.
-Here’s how they do it,” the story was written by Thu-Huong Ha.
+I learned this from a story in Quartz, a digital news outlet for business people.
+The story was written by Thu-Huong Ha and appeared under the headline, “Professional romance novelists can write 3,000 words a day.
+Here’s how they do it.”

 Writing is not a sexy business.
 It’s not a rare butterfly that floats down and gently kisses you on the nose with a brilliant idea that conjures a hurricane of cash.
 It’s frustrating, and it’s lonely, and for most people, it doesn’t pay.
 But one genre consistently makes it work.
 Romance writers who are able to get published or sell their books through self-publishing are true hustlers.

-In the fascinating story that follows, Thu-Huong outlines their strategies: set a daily word count goal, use a ticking clock (or app) to time yourself, use a placeholder — like this: ** — if you can’t think of the word you want, set boundaries with family and friends, write crap for awhile.
+In the fascinating paragraphs that follow, Thu-Huong outlines their strategies: set a daily word count goal, use a ticking clock (or app) to time yourself, use a placeholder — like this: ** — if you can’t think of the word you want, set boundaries with family and friends, write crap for a while.

 Thanks to my friend Peter Wilson for referring the story to me.